Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 allowing you to write code that has similar performance characteristics with no need for `unsafe`.

-Personally, if I was doing this as part of a commercial product, especially one where I didn't have full control over the input, I would definitely reach for a better tool, probably a parsing library like [`nom`](https://crates.io/crates/nom).
+Personally, I would definitely reach for a better tool (probably a parsing library like [`nom`][nom] or [`binread`][binread]) if this was an application I cared about or if I didn't have full control over the input.
+However, for quick-and-dirty tools where your primary goal is to *"do whatever C does"*, this technique works pretty well.

 [question]: https://users.rust-lang.org/t/deserializing-a-dat-binary-file-created-in-cpp/61263
 [write]: https://linux.die.net/man/3/write